ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

 1. If you're creating a backup plan for multi-volume backups, you can click Apply changes and move to the next step.
 If you're creating a backup plan for individual volumes, you can click **Next** to proceed to configure remote copies, which are an optional part of the plan.
    1. To create cross-regional copies of your backup, select the geography and regions where you want to have a copy.
 Remember, you can have only one copy per region.
    1. Click the toggle to enable remote copy in the selected region.
    1. If the source snapshot is encrypted by using a customer-managed key, you must select the encryption service instance and provide the key name.
-If you prefer, you can create a new service instance or encryption key by following the links.
+If you prefer, you can create a service instance or encryption key by following the links.
       * {{site.data.keyword.keymanagementserviceshort}} - it can be used when the original back is encrypted by using the {{site.data.keyword.keymanagementserviceshort}} service.
       * {{site.data.keyword.hscrypto}} - it can be used when the original back is encrypted by using the {{site.data.keyword.hscrypto}} service.